sakthi-geek/pyAI-101/README.md

 ## Project Aim

-The project started as a personal learning project doing from scratch implementations of AI models/architectures but evolved into more of a learning resource for the community.
+The project started as a personal learning project doing from scratch implementations of AI models/architectures but evolved into more of a learning resource that I want to share with the community.

 **pyAI-101** aims to: